db42/PySyncIt/README.md

 'scp'.

 The focus of application's design has been to cover this basic use-case and cover it well.
 I have tried to take care of the corner issues that could arise.

-Right now, some useful features are implemented in this application.
-1. You can specify any number of folders to sync.
+Some useful features are implemented in this application.
+For example, you can specify any number of folders to sync.

 At this point, this application has many limitations.
 But, due to the design of this application, I believe it shouldn't require much effort to get rid of these limitations.